Homogeneity and heterogeneity: Mathematics and statistics

 In statistical meta-analysis, study heterogeneity is when multiple studies on an effect are measuring somewhat different effects due to differences in subject population, intervention, choice of analysis, experimental design, etc.; this can cause problems in attempts to summarize the meaning of the studies.

 Medicine

 In medicine and genetics, a genetic or allelic heterogeneous condition is one where the same disease or condition can be caused, or contributed to, by several factors, or in genetic terms, by varying or different genes or alleles.

 In cancer research, cancer cell heterogeneity is thought to be one of the underlying reasons that make treatment of cancer difficult.

 Physics

 In physics, "heterogeneous" is understood to mean "having physical properties that vary within the medium".

 Sociology

 In sociology, "heterogeneous" may refer to a society or group that includes individuals of differing ethnicities, cultural backgrounds, sexes, or ages.
 Diverse is the more common synonym in the context.

+Ecology

+In landscape ecology, heterogeneity refers to the different elements of a system.
+Heterogeneous systems support higher biodiversity and is a target for many landscape restoration efforts.